-Now available in ebook from Riptide publishing, yay!
-Coming in print Dec.
-2. Part of the Home For The Holidays collection.
-20% of all proceeds from the Home For The Holidays collection and all stories in it — including Long The Mile — go to the Ali Forney Center for homeless GLBTQ youth in NYC, so PLEASE pick up your copies and help out!
+Now available in ebook from Riptide publishing.
+20% of all proceeds go to the Ali Forney Center for homeless GLBTQ youth in NYC, so please pick up a copy and help out!
 You can also donate directly to the Ali Forney Center if you like; CLICK HERE.

 When Judah went to prison for insider trading, he lost everything he thought was important: his business, his money, his power.
 But when he gets out, homelessness strips him of the one thing he has left: his self-respect.
 When another homeless man saves him from a beating, he begins to learn to rely on the goodness of those around him.